andwj/rpg-game/README.md

 under the CC-BY-SA 3.0 license.
 Link: http://opengameart.org/content/32x32-fantasy-tileset

-The tileset was colorized (no mean feat) by PriorBlue (user of OpenGameArt.org).
+The tileset was colorized (no mean feat!) by PriorBlue (user of OpenGameArt.org).
 Link: http://opengameart.org/content/recolor-all-the-items

 I have merely repacked the tiles into two separate tilesets.